Sparksbox

 A dispensary at the same address for five years but still carrying an old address in a few aggregator databases may be quietly failing a confidence test on every AI query in its market.
 NAP consistency needs to extend beyond Google, Weedmaps, and Leafly to Yelp, Apple Maps, Bing Places, Foursquare, major aggregators, local directories, dispensary directories, and any legacy listings still floating online.

 Third-party editorial presence.
 This is where cannabis operators are most consistently underinvested.
 A dispensary mentioned in a local news article, covered by a trade publication, cited in a city guide, or referenced in credible editorial context carries external validation.
+That validation gives AI systems more to work with than a Weedmaps-only footprint.

 The Window Is Open and Narrowing